 Whether you prefer upscale cocktails and dinner for date night or a laid-back, family friendly Saturday afternoon – there’s a rooftop venue waiting for you in Cincinnati this summer.

-For our fellow outdoor-lovin’, sunshine-seekin’, beer-drinkin’ friends, here’s our list of can’t-miss rooftap bars and patios to enjoy this spring and summer in Cincinnati, Ohio and Covington, Kentucky.
+For our fellow outdoor-lovin’, sunshine-seekin’, beer-drinkin’ friends, here’s our list of can’t-miss rooftop bars and patios to enjoy this spring and summer in Cincinnati, Ohio and Covington, Kentucky.

 Some locations are open seasonally, and all are weather-permitting.
 Be sure to call ahead before your visit to ensure it is open.
 Several locations are family-friendly, but (as always) you must be 21 years or older to drink.